pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 every time a new bid is inserted, the price updates accordingly.
 Pretty easy right?

+> FWIW it isn't clear or obvious to me why price is a column of the table holding the bids, or why there is a price associated with each bid rather than with each item

 Now, let's imagine you were given a new kind of spreadsheet, one where you can mirror columns across the network, and have those columns kept in sync for you.
 How would your auction work?
 You would mirror the